-Microsoft Word has been there for all those who scribble away each day on a digital canvas until Google, the apparent heir came up with a cloud-based solution.
-The company’s word processor is cross-platform, automatically syncs, and easily shareable.
+Microsoft Word has been there for all those who scribble away each day on a digital canvas until Google, the apparent heir, came up with a cloud-based solution.
+The company’s word processor is cross-platform, automatically syncs, and is easily shareable.

 While most of us have been devotedly using Microsoft Word to draft everything from college projects to school essays to resumes to important documents for the last 30+ years, that finally started to shift with Google’s web-based Google Docs platform.

-Considering the fact that the Microsoft has been working on the word processor for 30 years, Google Docs still needs to do a lot of working to match Microsoft Word’s features.
+Because Microsoft has been working on the word processor for 30 years, Google Docs still needs to do a lot of work to match Microsoft Word’s features.

 With all of that being said, now the question comes – which is better?
-Let’s explore the features, capabilities, and the difference between these cloud word processing tools.
+Let’s explore the features, capabilities, and differences between these cloud word-processing tools.

 Google Docs vs. Microsoft Word Online

-You just need a Microsoft account to access Microsoft Word online free version.
-However, if you want to use advanced editing features as well, Microsoft Word Online comes in Microsoft Office 365 package including other programs like PowerPoint, MS Excel, Outlook, OneNote, Access, and Publisher.
+You need a Microsoft account to access Microsoft Word online free version.
+However, if you want to use advanced editing features, Microsoft Word Online comes in Microsoft Office 365, including other programs like PowerPoint, MS Excel, Outlook, OneNote, Access, and Publisher.
 It can’t be purchased as a standalone program.

-Google Docs, meanwhile, is also an online and a completely free platform which syncs across the devices.
-It is a cross-platform word processor which contains simple, standard features for the basic documents.
+Google Docs, meanwhile, is also an online and completely free platform that syncs across devices.
+It is a cross-platform word processor which contains simple, standard features for basic documents.

 You don’t need to purchase or download any software to use Google Docs.
 Simply log in to your Google account and start using docs.
-There’s no operating system or browser specific restrictions, unlike Microsoft Word.
+There are no operating system or browser-specific restrictions, unlike Microsoft Word.
 Hence, if you don’t need more advanced functionality, Google Docs may suit you perfectly.

 On the other hand, Google Docs follows a comparatively simple approach.
 It narrows down the layout and toolbar features to give users an easily manageable workplace.
 It undoubtedly offers a more streamlined experience though it leaves user wanting more.

 Google Docs maintains an image of being a bare-bones text editor.
-But don’t be mistaken its simple layout with a lack of functionality.
-Just explore and dig into the menus, you won’t find it lacking behind from Microsft Word Online.
+But don’t mistake its simple layout for lack of functionality.
+Just explore and dig into the menus; you won’t find it lacking behind Microsft Word Online.

-Both the platforms are compatible with the most common word processing formats.
+Both platforms are compatible with the most common word-processing formats.
 You can download Google Docs with extensions such as ODT, HTML, EPUB, TXT, RTF, PDF.

 I am currently using both, and they are both excellent document editing tools.
 Due to my personal requirements, I prefer the simplicity of Google Docs.
 But if your office and business do require advanced cleverly designed features, then there’s no escape from Microsoft Word Online.